nazmulidris/developerlife.com/_posts/2024-07-10-rust-async-cancellation-safety-tokio.md

 `tokio::select!` might as well have been called `tokio::race!` (there's a [The Fast and Furious : Tokyo Drift](https://en.wikipedia.org/wiki/The_Fast_and_the_Furious:_Tokyo_Drift) joke in there somewhere).

+It races the given futures in the branches of the macro, and the first one to resolve wins (it is `Ready` when `poll()`ed).
+The other futures are dropped.
+These futures are run concurrently, not in parallel, on the same worker thread, since we are not using `tokio::spawn!` or its variants.

 Here's the basic setup:

 ```rust
 loop {